RobisonTorres/Personal_Finance/README.md

     * Total expenses for the month (derived from the Tracking table).
     * Balance: This is automatically calculated by subtracting expenses from income and then adding the balance carried over from the previous month.

-### Expenses & Net Salary Graph:
+### 2.2 - Expenses & Net Salary Graph:

 * This graph visually represents your expenses and net salary for the chosen month (selected in B2).
 * You can toggle between viewing expenses or net salary by changing the selection in cell B3.

-### Account Table:
+### 2.3 - Account Table:

 * This table provides an overview of your different accounts (e.g., banking account, savings, credit card).
 * When you record a credit card purchase in the Tracking table, cell C13 will change color to indicate a payment is due (to make a payment, select 'Payment' and choose 'Credit Card' under 'Operation').
 * Cell C14 should ideally show a value of $0, signifying that your accounts are reconciled with the spreadsheet.

-### Tracking Table:
+### 2.4 - Tracking Table:

 * This is the heart of the spreadsheet.
 Here, you'll record your financial operation by selecting the appropriate category and entering the amount.
 * Any entry you add in this table automatically updates the other tables and graphs on the "Balance & Tracking" sheet and in the other sheets as well.
+* Tip  - By pressing the 'Tab' key, you can easily switch between fields and create a new row at the end of the table.

-Important Note: The date of the operation affects Accounts and the monthly balance differently.
+***Important Note***: The date of the operation affects Accounts and the monthly balance differently.
 Operations dated in the future only affect the current month's balance, while operations dated on or before the current day impact both.

 <br>